 “Man your lucky I have underwear on.
 When I’m home alone, I go full birthday suit.”
 Evan declared.

 My jaw hit the floor just as the timer on the counter rang out that it was time to eat.
 I sat down on my chosen bar stool as Evan pulled the pizza from the oven and slid it onto the island counter.
 He handed me a plate and asked if I wanted anything to drink.
 I asked for water and he tossed me a beer from the fridge instead, and retrieved one for himself.

 “Um, aren’t you under twenty-one?”
 I asked, as he popped the cap off.

 “So,” he replied, laughing at me and my clearly ridiculous question.
-I needed only remind myself that I was in the presence of Evan Finley, the Earth child, weed smoking, free spirit, who has the tattoo of a Rastafarian lion on his butt cheek.
+I needed only remind myself that I was in the presence of Evan Finley, the Earth child, the free spirit, who has the tattoo of a Rastafarian lion on his butt cheek.

 He slid one of the bar stools over next to me, handed me a plate, and plopped down next to me.
-He was taller than me, slender build, long feet, hairy arms and hairy legs with a tuft of hair in the center of his chest.
+He was taller than me, slender build, long feet, hairy legs with a tuft of hair in the center of his chest.

 He must have felt me staring because he looked over at me out of the corner of his eye.
 I leaned over and commented, “Really?
 Pot leaf underwear?
 Isn’t that a bit much?”